 The extent to which intelligent automation benefits our organizations can't be overstated.

-The potential is there, and the organizations that understand this have pioneered many technological innovations, fundamentally reshaping the way we do business in the process.
+The potential is there, and the organizations that understand this have pioneered many technological innovations.
+This creates new markets, fundamentally reshaping the way we do business in the process.

 The phenomenon of digital technologies catalyzing a fundamental shift in conventional thinking in business, technology, industry, or culture has become known as digital disruption.

 Disruptive technology is an innovation that considerably changes how existing markets, industries, individual consumers or enterprises function.
 A disruptive innovation replaces well-established systems, products or even habits because it has attributes that are obviously superior.

 Recent disruptive technology examples include blockchain, e-commerce, and ride-sharing apps such as Uber.
 In previous times, electricity, the car, air conditioning and television were also disruptive technologies.
 Clayton M. Christensen, a professor at Harvard Business School, invented the term “disruptive technology” in a 1995 paper.

 That's no surprise, considering the staggering disruptive technology examples that are already impacting our society:

 - Spotify and Netflix have famously disrupted the traditional broadcasting industry.

 - Airbnb and Vrbo have revolutionized the way many of us plan trips and arrange lodging, disrupting the hospitality industry in the process.